rhombus19/liftimage_fixed/README.md

 ![block](./assets/teaser.png)
 Leveraging Latent Video Diffusion Models (LVDMs) priors effectively faces three key challenges: (1) degradation in quality across large camera motions, (2) difficulties in achieving precise camera control, and (3) geometric distortions inherent to the diffusion process that damage 3D consistency.
-We address these challenges by proposing LiftImage3D, a framework that effectively releases LVDMs' generative priors while ensuring 3D consistency.
-Specifically, we design an articulated trajectory strategy to generate video frames, which decomposes video sequences with large camera motions into ones with controllable small motions.
-Then we use robust neural matching models, i.e. MASt3R, to calibrate the camera poses of generated frames and produce corresponding point clouds.
-Finally, we propose a distortion-aware 3D Gaussian splatting representation, which can learn independent distortions between frames and output undistorted canonical Gaussians.

 ![block](./assets/method.png)
 The overall pipeline of LiftImage3D.
 Firstly, we extend LVDM to generate diverse video clips from a single image using an